Share This Guide, Choose Your Platform!

 - £10 for travel of 10 hours or more.

-As with all business expenses, you should obtain receipts if you incur allowable business meal costs.
-What’s more, you should keep these in a safe place as they are proof if the taxman ever asks to see these at a later date.
+When we consider when are business meals tax-deductible, we have outlined the two areas above when expensed meals for work will be treated as tax-deductible meals.
+As with all business expenses, you should obtain receipts if you claim expenses for business meal costs.
+This includes when you incur tax-deductible meals as part of your work.
+What’s more, you should keep these in a safe place for the future.
+This is because they are proof if the taxman ever asks to see these at a later date.

 Depending upon the type of work that you do, you may also be able to claim your business clothing.
 However, there are specific rules to bear in mind concerning what you can claim.

-Finally, please remember, when you consider if you can claim for your meals or lunches, you will receive a business meals tax deduction when:
+Finally, please remember, when you consider can you claim food as business expenses, you will receive a business meals tax deduction when:

 - You travel to a site outside your `regular work pattern’; or